kpwhri/HCSRN_Lab_Code_Management/documentation/lab_test_reference.md

 ### FOLATE\_RBC (Folate in red blood cells)

-***NEEDS TO BE UPDATED***
+***UNDER REVIEW***

--   Common Name Folate
+-   Common Name Folate in red blood cells
--   Long Name: Folate
+-   Long Name:
--   Test Type: FOLATE
+-   Test Type: FOLATE\_RBC
 -   Panels:
--   Equivalent Tests: Folic Acid in serum
+-   Equivalent Tests:
--   Not Equivalent Tests: RBC folate
+-   Not Equivalent Tests:
--   Indications: To help diagnose the cause of anemia or neuropathy (nerve damage); to evaluate nutritional status in some patients; to monitor effectiveness of treatment for B12 or folate deficiency
+-   Indications: Your healthcare provider might order an RBC folate test if you demonstrate fatigue, weakness, pale skin, irritability, sore tongue, diarrhea, weight loss, numbness/tingling, or memory problems.
+Megaloblastic anemia is characterized by abnormally large red blood cells and can be caused by folate deficiency.
+Conditions that affect folate absorption or metabolism can include celiac disease, Crohn's disease, chronic alcoholism, liver disease, kidney failure, or certain cancers.
+This test may also be ordered for patients who are pregnant or planning a pregnancy in order to ensure adequate folate levels.
--   Description: Fasting for 6-8 hours before sample collection may be required.
+-   Description: The folate in red blood cells test is a blood test that measures the level of folate within the red blood cells.
+This test provides a more stable and accurate assessment of long-term folate status, reflecting the levels accumulated over the lifespan of the red blood cells, which is approximately 120 days.
+It is less affected by recent dietary intake compared to the serum folate test.
 -   Related Tests: B12; CBC; CMP; Methylmalonic acid (MMA); Homocysteine
--   Approximate Reference Range (Each site will have slight variations: Lower limit of normal: Approximately 1.5 - 3 ng/mL (or mcg/L).
-Upper limit of normal approximately 17 – 100 ng/mL.
-(Note: If RBC folate is inadvertently included, the reference range is one useful way to check to see if incorrect folate tests have been pulled.
-The lower limit of the normal range of RBC folate levels is approximately 100 – 180 and the upper limit of the normal range is RBC folate is approximately 360 – 800.)
+-   Approximate Reference Range (Each site will have slight variations: Lower limit of normal: a general range for adults is 140 to 628 ng/mL
--   Comments: B12 and folate are primarily ordered to help diagnose the cause of macrocytic anemia.
-They are ordered as follow-up tests when large RBCs and a decreased hemoglobin concentration are found during a CBC test.
-B12 may be ordered with folate, by itself, or with other screening laboratory tests to help diagnose the cause of neuropathy.
-Either a serum or RBC folate test may be used to help detect a deficiency.
-Some doctors feel that the RBC folate test is more clinically relevant than serum folate, but there is not widespread agreement on this.
-High levels of B12 and folate are not usually clinically monitored.
-Increased folate may be seen with pernicious anemia and with vegetarian diets.
+-   Comments:
 -   Test Method Variance:
 -   Other:
-    -   Associated LOINC:
+    -   Associated LOINC: 2283-0, 14731-4
-    -   Associated CPT:
+    -   Associated CPT: 82747

 ### (GFR) Glomerular Filtration Rate Test Types

 1. GFR\_AA\_CKD (Glomerular Filtration Rate, CKD-EPI, African American)

-    ***NEEDS TO BE UPDATED***
+    ***UNDER REVIEW***

-    -   Common Name: Estimated GFR, eGFR
+    -   Common Name: Glomerular Filtration Rate, CKD-EPI, African American
-    -   Long Name: Glomerular Filtration Rate/1.73 sq M. predicted black (MDRD)
+    -   Long Name: Glomerular Filtration Rate/1.73 sq M.predicted Black (CKD-EPI)
-    -   Test Type: GFR\_AA\_MD
+    -   Test Type: GFR\_AA\_CKD
     -   Panels: Comprehensive metabolic panel, basic metabolic panel
-    -   Equivalent Tests: Calculated GFR
+    -   Equivalent Tests:
-    -   Not Equivalent Tests: GFR measured by inulin clearance; Creatinine [SCr]; Creatinine clearance [CrCl]; Microalbumin; Cystatin C; Urine protein; Beta-2 microglobulin; GFR predicted non-Black MDRD (GFR\_NAA\_MD)
+    -   Not Equivalent Tests:
-    -   Indications: Measure kidney function; screen for/detect kidney damage; monitor kidney status
+    -   Indications:
-    -   Description: This test estimates how much blood passes through glomeruli, the kidneys’ filters, each minute.
-A measure of creatinine is required to calculate GFR.
-The MDRD equation was created from data from the Modification of Diet and Renal Disease (MDRD) Study, is based on 4 variables (i.e. Scr, age, gender, race), and was introduced in 2005.
-GFR= 175 x (Standardized Scr)-1.154 x (Age)-0.203 x (0.742 if female) x (1.120 if African American) See: <http://www.nkdep.nih.gov/professionals/gfr_calculators/>.
+    -   Description:
-    -   Related Tests: SCr; CrCl
+    -   Related Tests:
     -   Approximate Reference Range (National Kidney Foundation): GFR Description Kidney Damage Stage

     ≥ 90 ml/min Normal GFR 1